-Considering how little I know about this event, before having read the above book, you can probably imagine how delighted I was to come across this postcard book containing 30 images related to the event, especially as I found it in Chicago on my trip.
+Considering how little I knew about this event, before having read the above book, you can probably imagine how delighted I was to come across this postcard book containing 30 images related to the event, especially as I found it in Chicago on my trip.
 This gave me the opportunity to see some of the structures that I had only recently read about.
 It was great to add a visual view with the great historic stories I had only recently become aware of.
 My fascination with the above book did lead me to pick up a few items on my Chicago stay which added to my knowledge and my collection.

 Now, I like to keep my postcard books intact (some like to take them apart and have the individual postcards removed, so therefore loose), but this makes it very difficult to depict the contents.
 Below are some of the postcards contained within this book partially photographed whilst holding the book carefully open.
 These are therefore not up to my normal quality, but the ones I have opted to show give you an idea of the type of cards contained within.